There are three main types of analysis that investors use when making decisions about where to put their money:

-This post will probably stir up a few disagreements, especially those who have dedicated their entire lives to one camp over the other.
+Today, I’ll share with you my experiences with each of these methods.
+This post will probably stir up a few disagreements, especially those who have dedicated their entire lives to one camp over the other, but hopefully I can shed some light on which strategy might be best for you.

 I myself began in the pure fundamental analysis camp having studied under the tutelage of Warren Buffet, Benjamin Graham, Phil Fisher, Peter Lynch and Sir John Templeton for a number of years.